Malabo Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Most nationalities must apply for a visa at an Equatorial Guinea embassy or consulate before travel
+Nationalities not eligible for the ETA must apply for a traditional visa at an Equatorial Guinean embassy or consulate.

 Arrival Process

-Upon arrival at Malabo International Airport (SSG), travelers will go through immigration, health screening, and customs.
-The process can be thorough and time-consuming, so patience is advised.
-All documents should be readily accessible.
+Upon arrival at Malabo International Airport (SSG), expect a thorough inspection by immigration officials.
+The process can be slow, so patience is advised.

 Documents to Have Ready